yonis-savary/sharp-php/Docs/extras/queue-handler.md

 MyClass::getQueueStorage();
 ```

-By default, `processQueue()` will process 10 items in your queue storage,but you can edit this number by re-implementing `getQueueProcessCapacity`
+By default, `processQueue()` will process 10 items in your queue storage, but you can edit this number by re-implementing `getQueueProcessCapacity`
 ```php
 public static function getQueueProcessCapacity(): int {